Vyacheslav Volodin: Tenure

 On 24 February 2022, Volodin said that "the purpose" of the Russian invasion of Ukraine is "to protect people living in Ukraine".
 He wrote on his Telegram that "demilitarizing Ukraine" is the "only path that will allow us to prevent war in Europe.
 Our only chance to stop the fighting and the humanitarian catastrophe."
 According to Meduza, he was one of the first Russian politicians to publicly support the invasion.
 He has denounced Russians who oppose the war as "traitors".
-On 5 April 2022, Volodin claimed that the massacre in the Ukrainian city of Bucha is a staged "provocation" by the West and Ukraine "aimed at discrediting Russia".
+On 11 March 2022, he stated that "[Ukrainian] citizens are expendable for Washington and Brussels: the war to the last Ukrainian takes hundreds of lives every day.
+The Kyiv regime leads Ukraine to its complete disappearance."
+On 5 April 2022, Volodin claimed that the massacre in the Ukrainian city of Bucha was a staged "provocation" by the West and Ukraine "aimed at discrediting Russia".

 On 6 July 2022, Volodin warned that Russia could demand back the US state of Alaska, which was sold by Russia to the United States in 1867, if the United States continued to seize Russian assets abroad.

 Russian citizens critical of the 2022 Russian mobilization have used social media and other electronic means (e.g. Twitter) to enquire en masse Russia's top officials and deputies, who supported war with Ukraine and mobilization, whether they themselves or their sons would go to the front.
 Most of them refused to answer or made excuses why it was not possible for them to go to war in Ukraine.
 Volodin said that the State Duma will support deputies who want to enlist in the army and go to Ukraine.

+In September 2022, Volodin met in Moscow with Chinese politician Li Zhanshu, who was then a CCP Politburo Standing Committee member and was considered one of the closest confidants of CCP general secretary Xi Jinping.

-Volodin has controversially claimed that "Ukraine has lost the ability to exist as a state”, “Ukraine is occupied by NATO” and “[Ukraine] has become a colony of the US”.
+On 22 September 2022, in order to justify the military mobilization to the Russian public, he claimed that "not only armed Nazi formations, but also NATO forces are fighting against our soldiers and officers" in Ukraine.
+Volodin has controversially claimed that Ukraine "has lost the ability to exist as a state", "is occupied by NATO" and "has become a colony of the US".

+To downplay the international sanctions against Russia, Volodin stated that "Western sanctions are leading to the establishment of another group of eight nations—China, India, Russia, Indonesia, Brazil, Mexico, Iran and Turkey—that is 24.4% ahead of the old group of developed countries in terms of GDP and purchasing power parity."

+On 22 November 2022, he met with Cuban President Miguel Díaz-Canel.
+During the meeting, Volodin called Cuba "a symbol of the struggle of independence".

+In January 2023, Volodin called the anti-war Russians in exile "scoundrels" and demanded the confiscation of their properties in Russia.
+He repeatedly called Russians who left Russia after the invasion of Ukraine as "traitors".